krinkinmu/krinkinmu.github.io/_posts/2021-01-17-devicetree.md

 addresses.
 For 64-bit systems you'd need two cells to describe an address in memory.

-To take it a bit further, addresses and sizes don't necessary have to refer to addresses in memory.
+To take it a bit further, addresses and sizes don't necessarily have to refer to addresses in memory.
 For example, I2C devices have addresses in context of I2C bus.
 Those are not memory addresses, but addresses nontheless.
 So what address means in a particular case depends on the node and its place in the tree.
 Consequently, you can have `#address-cells` and `#size-cells` in multiple nodes.
-Those parameters apply to all the children nodes of the node that contains them, unless overriden somewhere down the tree.
+Those parameters apply to all the children nodes of the node that contains them, unless overridden somewhere down the tree.

 Let's return to the example.
 For now we are working with memory addresses, so I will use two cells to specify addresses and sizes to support 64-bit memory: